 The data and analysis of this paper extend the research presented by Young and Graff (1995).
-In that empirical study of disaggregated NCREIF data in the U.S., Young and Graff found that cross-sectional annual returns were not Normally distributed during any year between 1978 and 1992.
+In that empirical study of disaggregated NCREIF data in the U.S., Young and Graff found that cross-sectional annual returns were not normally distributed during any year between 1978 and 1992.
 Additionally, the authors found that both the skewness and the magnitude of real estate risk changed over time.
-In a working paper, Young (2005) extends the time period to 2003 and finds nearly identical results.
-Graff, Harrington, and Young (1997) examine the shape of Australian institutional real estate returns with similar results, thereby leading to the suspicion that the findings are universal.
-This work carries the work one step further by applying the same methodology to U.K. data supplied by IPD.
+In a working paper, Young (2005) extended the time period to 2003 and found nearly identical results.
+Graff et al. (1997) examined the shape of Australian institutional real estate returns with similar results, thereby leading to the suspicion that the findings are universal.
+This paper carries the work one step further by applying the same methodology to U.K. data supplied by the Investment Property Databank (IPD).